Pilot project Open Ricgraph demo server

 Participate in the pilot project

+You can use the Open Ricgraph demo server by going to the webpage at the top of this page.
 If your organization would like to participate, there are three things that require your attention:

 - Preparation for the pilot.